9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 [![Backtesting an EA on Renko](http://img.youtube.com/vi/00jelr1y200/0.jpg)](https://youtu.be/00jelr1y200)

 ## Resources
-The robust Renko indicator for MT5 can be downloaded from: https://www.mql5.com/en/market/product/16347
+The robust Renko indicator for MT5 can be downloaded from https://www.mql5.com/en/market/product/16347

-A version for MT4 is available from: https://www.az-invest.eu/median-renko-plug-in-for-metatrader-4
+A version for MT4 is available from https://www.az-invest.eu/median-renko-plug-in-for-metatrader-4

 ## Disclaimer: